What's different about Mount Mary's Interior Architecture & Design Major?

-- Construction Specifications Institute Milwaukee Chapter (CSI): CSI supports interior architecture & design students at Mount Mary through scholarship opportunities.
+- Construction Specifications Institute Milwaukee Chapter (CSI): CSI supports interior architecture and design students at Mount Mary through scholarship opportunities.

-- National Association for Women in Construction (NAWIC): The Milwaukee Chapter offers volunteer and scholarship opportunities to Mount Mary interior architecture & design students.
+- Women in Design: The Milwaukee Chapter offers volunteer and scholarship opportunities to Mount Mary interior architecture & design students.

-- Hospitality Industry Network (NEWH): This organization supports Mount Mary interior architecture & design students through scholarships.
+- Hospitality Industry Network (NEWH): This organization supports Mount Mary interior architecture and design students through scholarships.

 Service Learning in Interior Architecture & Design

-Service learning opportunities that use your interior design knowledge and skills are provided through your courses at Mount Mary and through the Interior Architecture & Design Student Chapter.
+Service learning opportunities that use your interior architecture and design knowledge and skills are provided through your courses at Mount Mary and through the Interior Architecture & Design Student Chapter.
 Projects include remodeling rooms in homeless shelters, remodeling offices for nonprofit organizations and remodeling educational facilities.
-Mount Mary interior architecture & design students even designed the student lounges on several Caroline Hall residence hall floors.
+Mount Mary interior architecture and design students even designed the student lounges on several Caroline Hall residence hall floors.